Bermuda Cruises 2019 - 2020

 Despite Bermuda's popularity as a cruise destination, there's no need to worry about crowds.
 For those willing to travel a little off the beaten path, there are plenty of secluded spots where travelers can enjoy their own private beach getaway.

+Once a Royal Navy stronghold, the Royal Navy Dockyard is now home to several unique Bermudian attractions.
+Passenger ships will call at one of the two piers at the dockyard, King’s Wharf or Heritage Wharf.
 Boasting a rich maritime history, visitors can learn about the military origins of the port at the National Museum of Bermuda, or satisfy their shopping needs at a local market or mall.
-The Royal Navy Dockyard also offers easy access to the capital city of Hamilton and its surrounding beaches and parks, easily accessible by public transportation.Highlights of Royal Naval Dockyard
+The Royal Navy Dockyard also offers easy access to the capital city of Hamilton and its surrounding beaches and parks, easily accessible by public transportation.

-The smallest of Bermuda's cruise ports, St. George's Harbour, is located on St. George's Island.
-This port provides easy access to Bermuda's historical district and former capital, St. George.
-Named a UNESCO World Heritage site, St. George is a colonial village frozen in time.
+The smallest of Bermuda's cruise ports, St. George's Harbour provides easy access to Bermuda's historical district and former capital, St. George.
+Located on the northeast tip of the island, St. George is a colonial village frozen in time.
+It has been named a UNESCO World Heritage Site for its well-preserved downtown.
 Expect beautiful, pastel-painted buildings separated by winding cobblestone streets.
-At the heart of the city lies King's Square, the picturesque main plaza containing the Town Hall, the Bermuda National Trust Museum and other historical buildings.Highlights of St. George
+At the heart of the city lies King's Square, the picturesque main plaza containing the Town Hall, the Bermuda National Trust Museum, and other historical buildings.

-One of the best-kept secrets of West End is West Whale Way Beach.
-This hidden gem is a real treasure to those who seek it out.
+The popular cruise port King’s Wharf provides easy access to Bermuda’s West End.
+Here, you’ll have the opportunity to explore the island’s historic naval dockyard, go shopping at the nearby Clocktower Mall, or head on down to the nearest beach.
+One of the best-kept secrets of West End is Whale Watch Beach.
 Turquoise waters contrast against a pink sandy beach, and the gentle surf is inviting for wading and swimming.
-And every spring, the beach is visited by its namesake marine mammal.
-Bring your binoculars to catch a glimpse of the majestic humpback whales without ever having to leave dry land.Highlights of West End
+Every spring, the beach is visited by its namesake marine mammal.
+Bring your binoculars to catch a glimpse of the humpback whales without ever having to leave dry land.

-Book Now If you need any more information on Bermuda cruises, do not hesitate to call our cruise experts at 1-888-665-8208.
+Book Now If you need any more information on Bermuda cruises, do not hesitate to call our cruise experts at 1-888-403-1425.
 Looking for the cruise around the world?
 Call today and find out more about our Bahamas cruises.
 If you have a short time until you travel, then browse through our last minute cruise deals or our 3 day cruises.
 All cruises are available through our cruise experts or on our homepage.